 Upwork Payroll service fees.
 The Company generates revenue from Upwork Payroll service fees from clients when their freelancers are classified as employees for engagements on the Upwork platform.
 The client enters into an Upwork Payroll agreement with the Company, and Upwork separately contracts with unrelated third-party staffing providers who provide employment services to such clients.
 In such arrangements, freelancers providing freelancer services to clients become employees of third-party staffing providers.
 In arrangements where clients enter into Upwork Payroll agreements, the Company charges Upwork Payroll service fees to clients and does not charge service fees to the freelancers who are employees of the third-party staffing providers.
 Such service fees are charged as a fixed percentage of the total freelancer billings.
 Under an Upwork Payroll agreement, the Company provides the client access to the Upwork platform to procure and manage freelancer services, as well as access to employment services provided by the third-party staffing providers which are earned at the same time, and no allocation of fair value between these elements is required.
 The Company recognizes Upwork Payroll service fees revenue on a net basis as an agent of the client for providing access to employment services provided by the third-party staffing provider.
-The Company takes no responsibility for these services.
-For freelancer services, the Company recognizes revenue on a net basis, as an agent, for providing access to the Upwork platform as it takes no responsibility for the freelancer services, and therefore the Company is not considered the primary obligor for the freelancer services, and therefore the Company is not considered the primary obligor for the freelancer services, and therefore the Company is not considered the primary obligor for the freelancer services, and therefore the Company is not considered the primary obligor for the freelancer services, and therefore the Company is not considered the primary obligor f
+The Company takes no responsibility for these employment services performed by the third party on behalf of the client.
+Therefore, the Company is not considered the primary obligor for these services.
+For freelancer services, the Company recognizes revenue on a net basis, as an agent, for providing access to the Upwork platform as it takes no responsibility for the freelancer services, and therefore the Company is not considered the primary obligor for the freelancers and clients negotiate and agree upon the scope and the price for freelancer services directly with each other.
+The Company recognizes the service fee as services are rendered by freelancers.